yiyangd/SFU/CMPT 300/300Lec17_Paging2.md

 ### 2. Segmentation (分段：Page 2 - 4 & 8 - 10 | <Modern OS 4th> Section 3.7 | Three Easy Pieces Sec 16）
 #### The Crux： How to【support a Large Address Space】?
-A 32-bit address space (4GB in size); a typical program will only use MegaBytes of memory, but still would【demand that the entire address space】be resident in memory.
+A 32-bit address space (4GB in size); a typical program will only use MegaBytes of memory, but still would【demand that the **entire** address space】be resident in memory.
+For many problems, having two or more separate virtual address spaces may be much better than having only one.
+- What is needed is a way of reeing the programmer from having to manage the expanding and contracting tables, in the same way that Virtual Memory eliminates the worry of organizing the program into overlays
 #### Solution to Solve Crux: Generalized Base/Bounds
+Provide the machine with many completely independent address spaces, wich are called **segments.**
+- segment lengths may change during execution
-The idea is simple: Instead of having just one base and limit pair in our MMU, why not have a base and bounds pair **per logical segment** of the address space?
+The idea is simple: Have base and bounds pair **per logical segment** of the address space instead of having just one base and limit pair in our MMU
 - A segment is just a contiguous portion of the address space of a particular length
   - in our canonical address space, we have three logically-different segments: code, stack, heap
 - logical addresses for paging had a page number and displacement,